ncn-foreigners/BlockingPy/docs/examples/record_linkage.md

 #     true_blocks=matches[['x', 'y', 'block']]
 #)
 # The procedure in both cases stays the same.

+# Note: We recommend using eval() method when evaluating larger datasets
+# since it allows you to set the batch size for currently evaluated record pairs.
 ```

 and print results with evaluation metrics: